 Even though propane is more costly than natural gas, it is easily accessible at any store, so you will rarely run out.
 When comparing natural gas barbecues to propane ones, the upfront expenditures of using a propane barbeque are also cheaper.
 When compared to natural gas models, propane barbecues are usually less expensive.
-Furthermore, you won’t be worried about setup; simply bring your container in for a first fill and you’ll be ready to cook.
+Furthermore, you won’t be worried about setup; simply bring your container in for a first fill, and you’ll be ready to cook.

 Natural gas grill propane conversion kit

-As you must be aware there are two types of grills, natural gas grills, and propane grills.
+As you must be aware, there are two types of grills, natural gas grills, and propane grills.
 These types of gas grills have advantages and disadvantages.
 A propane type may be moved almost anywhere, but the cylinder will be required to be renewed or replaced as necessary.
 A natural gas grill’s cylinder may never have to be renewed; however natural gas isn’t always accessible.

 The advantages and disadvantages I just listed are the primary reasons why grill owners consider converting their barbecue.
-They may have had a natural gas grill but have recently relocated to a location wherein natural gas is unavailable.
-Alternatively, they might just have a propane barbecue and no longer want to suffer the indignity of refilling or replacing tanks.
+They may have had a natural gas grill but recently relocated to a location where natural gas is unavailable.
+Alternatively, they might have a propane barbecue and no longer want to suffer the indignity of refilling or replacing tanks.
 Switching a grill may invalidate the manufacturer’s warranty and may result in an extremely dangerous situation.

 However, some people do it anyway when they have no other option left.
 This is where the natural gas grill propane conversion kit comes into play.
 It is a kit that allows you to convert your natural gas grill into a propane one or vice versa.